AccessoriesMid PriceReview

 Audio experience

 It’s barely the case to observe that one is not supposed to expect any audible output improvements from PowerQuest PQ3’s good deeds as a surge protector.
-In that case, the device is similar to an insurance contract: you only appreciate its presence (and the money it costed you) a posteriori, and solely in terms of avoided damage, not of improved experience in normal everyday life.
+In that case, the device is similar to an insurance contract: you only appreciate its presence (and the money it cost you) a posteriori, and solely in terms of avoided damage, not of improved experience in normal everyday life.

 Different is of course the case of PowerQuest PQ3’s identity as a power signal conditioner, and that’s what I’ll be dealing with in this chapter.